k0sproject/k0s/docs/examples/traefik-ingress.md

 replicaset.apps/traefik-1607085579-77bbc57699              1         1         1       81s
 ```

-Take note of the `EXTERNAL-IP` given to the `service/traefik-n` LoadBalancer.
+Take note of the `EXTERNAL-IP` given to the `service/traefik-n` load balancer.
 In this example, `192.168.0.5` has been assigned and can be used to access services via the Ingress proxy:

 ```bash
 NAME                         TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)                      AGE